faizalrf/gcp/demo_script.md

     - connect to US cluster
         - `kubectl get svc,pods`
         - `kubectl get ingress`
+  - Invites Faisal to talk about the backend database and UI
 - Faisal
   - Share screen
   - Talk about the backend tables and their structure